Blog Posts

 Berau Derawan Island

 Derawan Island is a UNESCO World Heritage Site in Indonesia and is located off the coast of the main island of Borneo.
-It is part of its own small archipelago and is one of the best places to dive in Borneo.
-The waters here filled with marine life like blue ringed octopus and scorpion fish.
+It is part of its small archipelago and is one of the best places to dive in Borneo.
 You can also find bobbing seahorses and ghost pipe fish.
-There is a famous rock here called the Blue Trigger Wall which is about 18 meters long and located 10 meters below the water level and this is one of the best diving spots in Derawan.

 Maratua Island

-This island is located between Indonesia and Malaysia which is included in the Derawan islands.
 One of the main reasons for coming here is to see the two famous lakes in the area, Tanah Bamban Lake and Haji Buang Lake.
-There is a resort here which is known for its unique rooms.
-They stand over the water and have wonderful view; you can see fish and turtles swimming below you.
+They stand over the water and have a wonderful view; you can see fish and turtles swimming below you.
 There are plenty of water sports here and you can enjoy snorkeling and jet skiing, or just rent a boat and see the sights from the water.

 Banjarmasin